neondatabase/website/content/docs/guides/logical-replication-concepts.md

 A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication that it is subscribing to.

-## But how does it work under the covers?
+## How does it work under the covers?

 While the publisher and subscriber model forms the surface of PostgreSQL logical replication, the underlying meachanism is driven by a few key components, described beelow.